-With the right screening process in place, operators can create pet-friendly policies that support guest satisfaction while helping reduce operational risk, improve documentation, and strengthen confidence across their portfolio.
+With the right pet screening process in place, operators can create pet-friendly policies that support guest satisfaction while helping reduce operational risk, improve documentation, and strengthen confidence across their portfolio.

 Travel habits have changed significantly over the last several years.
 Guests want flexibility, convenience, and experiences that reflect their everyday lives.
 For many travelers, that includes bringing pets along for the trip.